LM-Commons/LmcRbacMvc/UPGRADE.md

 - Lmc\Rbac\Mvc\Exception\RuntimeException
 - Lmc\Rbac\Mvc\Permission\PermissionInterface
 - Lmc\Rbac\Mvc\Identity\IdentityInterface
+- Lmc\Rbac\Mvc\Role\RoleProviderInterface

 ### Refactored and removed classes

+#### Factories
-- The factory classes were refactored from the `LmcRbacMvc\Factory` namespace to be colocated with with the service that the factory is creating.
+- The factory classes were refactored from the `LmcRbacMvc\Factory` namespace to be colocated with the service that the factory is creating.
 All the factories that were in `LmcRbacMvc\Factory` namespace have been deleted.

-- LmcRbacMvc\UnauthorizedExceptionInterface  *not used*
-- LmcRbacMvc\UnauthorizedException  *not used*
+#### Role providers
+The former LmcRbacMvc v3 role providers are no longer available and replaced by LmcRbac equivalent.
+LmcRbac will throw an exception if your config file still refers to them.
+In addition, the role provider plugin manager was removed as it was not necessary.
 - LmcRbacMvc\Role\RoleProviderPluginManager *no longer used*
+- LmcRbacMvc\Role\InMemoryRoleProvider *replaced by a LmcRbac equivalent*
+- LmcRbacMvc\Role\ObjectRepositoryRoleProvider *replaced by a LmcRbac equivalent*

+#### Assertion
+- LMcRbacMvc\Assertion\AssertionPluginManagerFactory *no longer used*
+- LMcRbacMvc\Assertion\AssertionPluginManager *no longer used*

+### Assertions refactoring
+LmcRbacMvc is now using LmcRbac assertions and assertion plugin manager instead of its own.

+Therefore all previous assertions in LmcRbacMvc v3 must now implement the `\Lmc\Rbac\Assertion\AssertionInterface` otherwise LmcRbac will throw an exception.

+`\Lmc\Rbac\Assertion\AssertionInterface` is a more generic interface for asserting permissions.
+An assertion under this interface will be passed the permission, identity and context whereas in LmcRbacMvc v3, the assertion is passed the AuthorizationService from which one had to get the identity.
+Having the permission as a parameter allows to reuse the same assertion to handle multiple permissions.

 ## From zfc-rbac v2.x to LmcRbacMvc v3.0